-We are excited to announce the beginning of ARCEL: The ARC Emerging Leaders Fellowship.
-This program is focused on young people who are feeling a call to serve in a way that brings together spiritual and creative practices.
-Creativity, imagination, and the arts have a vital role to play in our faith, and ARC is proud to build on the long list of ARC Fellows from the past by making a particular commitment to support young adults (18 - 35 years old) in this work.
+This program is focused on those who are exploring a deepening call to serve in a way that brings together spiritual and creative practices.
+Creativity, imagination, and the arts have a vital role to play in our faith, and ARC is proud to build on the long list of ARC Fellows from the past by making a particular commitment to support rising leaders in this work.

 What is the ARCEL Fellowship?